-(C) In one (1) or more states, the insurer shall either be:
+in one (1) or more states.

-(i) licensed to transact the business of insurance; or

-(ii) eligible to provide insurance as an excess or surplus lines insurer.

-(5) The financial test for restricted waste sites option, including the following:

-(A) This financial test is only available for restricted waste sites.
-To be deemed to have established financial responsibility, the permittee must meet one (1) of the following requirements:

-(i) All information in clause (B) if the permittee currently has a bond rating issued by Standard and Poor's or Moody's.

-(ii) Clause (B)(i) and either clause (B)(ii) or (B)(iii) if the permittee is one (1) of the following:
+- (5) The financial test for restricted waste sites option, including the following: - (A) This financial test is only available for restricted waste sites.
+To be deemed to have established financial responsibility, the permittee must meet one (1) of the following requirements: - (i) All items in clause (B) if the permittee currently has a bond rating issued by Standard and Poor's or Moody's. - (ii) Clause (B)(i) and either clause (B)(ii) or (B)(iii) if the permittee: - (AA) is a public utility operating in Indiana subject to the jurisdiction of the Indiana utility regulatory commission under IC 8-1-2; and - (BB) remits annual financial information to the commission under IC 8-1-2-16.

-(AA) A public utility operating in Indiana that is subject to the jurisdiction of the Indiana utility regulatory commission under $\underline{IC 8-1-2}$ and remits annual financial information to the commission under IC 8-1-2-16.
+The remitted financial information is subject to examination and audit by the Indiana utility regulatory commission under IC 8-1-2-17 and IC 8-1-2-18.